 Beckwith and Koukl’s Relativism – Feet Firmly Planted in Mid-air is a good modern introduction to the failures of moral relativism.

 Identity politics: post-modernists think only in abstract categories, and cut society up according to their perceptions of oppression.
-Broadly, everyone is either in the Elite (some kind of capitalist or related group of privilege), a worker, or some kind of victim.
+Broadly, everyone is either in the Elite (some kind of capitalist or related group of privilege) or some kind of victim.
 Since post-modernists take it as their responsibility to feel, know and explain the experiences of others, particularly victims who are apparently more interesting, they define the social victim categories we are now forced to use.
 All victims are of course minorities oppressed by an Elite, and so we have individual victim categories, and consequent grand lumpings such as Black / Asian / Minority Ethnic (BAME), and Lesbian / Gay / Bisexual / Trans / Intersex / Questioning (LGBTIQ) and many others (the ontological strangeness of collectivising the interests of people who do know their sexual leanings with those who don’t or aren’t sure of course cannot be openly questioned).